Don't ignore your toes when they cry out for help. The world can be cruel to them, especially when they have to face it in ill-fitting shoes.

-While standing up, spread and wiggle your toes around, to make sure there is enough room for movement.
+- While standing up, spread and wiggle your toes to make sure they have enough room to move comfortably.

-As a human being, the width span of your toes should be wider than the balls of your feet.
-Does your shoe know this?
+It’s worth knowing that the width span of your toes should be wider than the balls of your feet.
+Do your shoes know this?
 Many do not.
-Find shoes that offer a wide toe box.

 Here are some other toe box realities to keep in mind: